-Following a trial from February-March 2018, Perpetual Guardian made the move to transition its 240 staff to a four-day week the following November, maintaining salaries but cutting employees’ weekly hours from 37.5 to just 30.
+Following a trial from February-March 2018, Perpetual Guardian made the move to transition its 240 staff to a 4-day week the following November, maintaining salaries but cutting employees’ weekly hours from 37.5 to just 30.
 The trial itself was monitored by academics at the University of Auckland and the Auckland University of Technology, who found the reduced hours saw the following benefits:

 Andrew Barnes, CEO of Perpetual Guardian, notes in his book “The Four Day Week” that by making productivity the goal of the trial, Perpetual Guardian was able to focus on delivering results to meet this end: